hyrious/wup/README.md

 Assumes your projects are set up like this:

-- ESM only, your package.json has `"type": "module"`.
 - TypeScript sources in an `src` directroy, will be compiled to `dist`.
 - Doc comments with leading `///` syntax will be converted to `/**` JSDoc comments.